 Constitutional monarchists previously had considerable influence in the Constituent Assembly, but that was significantly weakened in the new Legislative Assembly.

 Then there were the radicals, sitting on the left side of the Assembly and who disagreed on much, but at least agreed on republicanism.
-Within this faction, there was a division between the Montagnard — who organized through the Jacobin clubs and saw centralizing power in Paris as the only way to defend the Revolution against foreign and domestic enemies — and the Girondists — who tended to favor a more decentralized political arrangement, with power more distributed throughout France’s regions.
+Within this faction, there was a division between the Montagnard — who organized through the Jacobin clubs and saw centralizing power in Paris as the only way to defend the French Revolution against foreign and domestic enemies — and the Girondists — who tended to favor a more decentralized political arrangement, with power more distributed throughout France’s regions.

 And next to all of this, sitting on the far left of Revolutionary politics, were the sans-culottes and their allies like Hébert, Roux, and Marat.